biasvariancelabs/FAIR-EO-CD-benchmark/README.md

 This study presents a standardized benchmark for change detection in Earth Observation, developed as part of the OSCARS-funded [FAIR-EO](https://oscars-project.eu/projects/fair-eo-fair-open-and-ai-ready-earth-observation-resources) project.

+The framework is integrated into the [AiTLAS](https://github.com/biasvariancelabs/aitlas) toolbox.

+## Citation

 ## Datasets
 | Dataset | Data source | Data splits | | | Dataloader |
 |---------|-------------|-------------|--|--|------|